Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: Introduction

+\noindentTX For the sake of completeness, we focus throughout Section 1 on some theoretical background about the structure of the canonical map of an ample divisor on an abelian variety, and we give a proof that this map can be expressed in terms of Theta functions (see Proposition \ref{desccanonicalmap}).

-The basic idea of Theorem \ref{teoremafinaleintro}, which we prove in the fourth chapter, can be easily illustrated as follows: the analysis of the monodromy of the canonical map in some very special situations allows us to gather information on the behavior of the canonical map in the general case by applying some deformation and degeneration argument.
-The second chapter treats in particular the case of a smooth surface which is the bidouble cover of a principal polarization of a general Jacobian $3$-fold.
+Section 2 treats the case of a smooth surface, which is a bidouble cover of a principal polarization of a general Jacobian threefold.
 The study of the canonical map of surfaces in a polarization of type $(1,1,2)$, which has been carried out by Catanese and Schreier in their joint work \cite{CataneseSchreyer1}, plays here a crucial role.
-It turns out that the canonical map of a surface $\Surf$, which is the pullback of a principal polarization of a general Jacobian $3$-fold along an isogeny $p$ with kernel isomorphic to $\Z_2^2$, is a local holomorphic embedding.
-However, its canonical map is never injective, because there exist some special canonical curves on which the restriction of the canonical map factors through the action of an involution acting on $A$.
-Nevertheless, this provides monodromy information which is of fundamental importance in the proof of our result.
+It turns out that the canonical map of a surface $\Surf$, which is the pullback of a principal polarization of a general Jacobian threefold along an isogeny $p$ with kernel isomorphic to $\Z_2^2$, is a local holomorphic embedding.
+However, its canonical map is never injective.
+Indeed, we show that, on the invariant canonical curves under the action of an involution contained in the kernel of the isogeny $p$, the canonical map has degree $2$ and it factors through the involution itself. \noindentTX The (apparently negative) outcome of this first attempt to prove Theorem \ref{teoremafinaleintro} suggests that the canonical map may fail to be injective only for those surfaces $\Surf$, which are invariant under the action of an involution on $A$.
+In such a case, on an invariant canonical curve in $\Surf$, the restriction of the canonical map should factor through the involution itself, and in particular it is not injective.

-In the third chapter, we deal with general surfaces in abelian $3$-folds which are quotients of the product of three $(2)$-polarized elliptic curves $3$-polarized, and we apply a deformation argument to deal with the more general situation of general surfaces abelian $3$-folds, which are a quotient of the product of a general $(2,2)$-polarized abelian surface and a general $(2)$-polarized elliptic curve.

-Finally, we want to mention another general interesting open question which confers additional motivation to the topic of this work. \begin{que1intro} For which polarization types $\poltype = (d_1, \cdots, d_g)$ the canonical map $\phi_{\mathcal{D}}$ of a smooth ample divisor $\mathcal{D}$ in a polarization of type $\poltype$ on a general $\poltype$-polarized $g$-dimensional abelian variety $A$ is birational?
-For which polarization types $\poltype$ the map $\phi_{\mathcal{D}}$ is in general a holomorphic embedding? \end{que1intro}

-We remark that, concerning \ref{questionPolarizationE}, the case of a polarisation of type $(1,1,4)$ remains open.
-For this polarization type one can prove that $\phi_{\mathcal{D}}$ is always birational, but it remains unknown whether $\phi_{\mathcal{D}}$ is an embedding.

-We hope nevertheless that the methods which we developed and applied to our specific problem will lead to a general answer to problem \ref{questionPolarizationE}, and will inspire future research work in this field of research.
+\noindentTX Section 3 deals with the properties of the morphisms defined by ample line bundles of type $(1,2)$ and $(2,4)$ on abelian surfaces, and treats some results, which we apply to prove Theorem \ref{teoremafinaleintro}.